steebchen/prisma-client-go/CONTRIBUTING.md

 # Contributing

+## PRs Welcome

+We welcome contributions to this project.
+For small things, feel free to directly create a PR.
+For major changes, please open an issue first to discuss the changes.

 ## Writing Commit Messages

 We use [conventional commits](https://www.conventionalcommits.org) (also known as semantic commits) to ensure consistent and descriptive commit messages.